Open Gardens

 Lakes, sculptures, exotic fruits, rose gardens, formal beds and wildflower meadows, there really is something for everyone...

-Our Open Gardens season returns for 2023 with a full season of events!
-From lakes to sculptures, exotic fruits to rose gardens, formal beds to wildflower meadows, there really is something for everyone at our beautiful Sussex gardens.
+Our Open Gardens season returns for 2025 with a full season of events!
+From lakes to sculptures, exotic fruits to rose gardens, formal beds to wildflower meadows, there really is something for everyone at these beautiful Sussex gardens.

-Many of our gardens will also feature wonderful extras, such as live bands, interesting stalls, delicious home-baked cakes and refreshments, informational talks and more.
+Many of the gardens will also feature wonderful extras, such as live bands, interesting stalls, delicious home baked cakes and refreshments.

 The gardens